mlbowser/HTSocc/README.txt

 Summary

 This is a repository for a draft manuscript on occupancy modeling using terrestrial invertebrate data from Bowser et al. (2020).
-It is currently being formatted for submission to the Journal of the Entomological Society of British Columbia.

 The directory structure conforms to the recommended file structure of the Alaska Region Data Stewardship Team (2019).